Communist Party of Austria

-The Communist Party of Austria (Kommunistische Partei Österreichs, KPÖ) is a communist party in Austria.
+The Communist Party of Austria (Kommunistische Partei Österreichs, KPÖ) is a Marxist political party in Austria.
 Established in 1918 as the Communist Party of German-Austria (KPDÖ), it is one of the world's oldest communist parties.
 The KPÖ was banned between 1933 and 1945 under both the Austrofascist regime and the Nazi German administration of Austria after the 1938 Anschluss.

-The party currently holds two seats in the Styrian and four seats in the Salzburg Landtag (state parliament), but has not had representation in the National Council (Nationalrat, Austria's federal parliament) since 1959.
-In the legislative election held on 29 September 2019, it won only 0.7% of the votes (32,736 out of a total of 4,835,469), well below the 4% minimum to obtain seats in the National Council.
-The party's vote share increased markedly to 2.4% in 2024, although still falling below the threshold.
+The KPÖ holds two seats in the Styrian and four seats in the Salzburg Landtag (state parliament), but has not had representation in the National Council (Nationalrat, Austria's federal parliament) since 1959.
+In the 2019 Austrial legislative election held on 29 September, it won only 0.7% of the votes (32,736 out of a total of 4,835,469), well below the 4% minimum to obtain seats in the National Council.
+The party's vote share increased markedly to 2.4% in the 2024 Austrian legislative election, although still falling below the electoral threshold.
 At the local level, the KPÖ has held the mayorship of Graz, Austria's second largest city, since 2021, and holds over 130 seats on district and municipal councils across the country.

-It is part of the Party of the European Left.
+The KPÖ is part of the Party of the European Left.
+The party has slowly moved towards Eurocommunism since the 1970s; however, it denies being a merely more radical version of the Greens or Social Democrats, asserting that they are fundamentally different.